Zondax/namadexer/docs/03-indexer.md

 # Indexer

-The indexer is written in Rust and store blocks and transaction to a PostgreSQL database.
-It requires to have access to a Namada node through its RPC enpoints.
+The indexer is written in Rust and store blocks and transactions in a PostgreSQL database.
+It requires to have access to a Namada node through its RPC endpoints.

 ## Configuration